 Decarbing is not a process that happens only at a certain temperature.
 It happens on high temperature, but determining how high of a temperature and how long to keep it at that temperature is the key.

-On this graph you can see how a desired THC content is reached by targeting a specific temperature and holding weed on that temperature.
+On this graph you can see how the desired THC content is reached by heating the buds on a specific temperature and keeping them there for a certain period of time.

-As this chart was based on a strain that can have a maximum of 15% THC content, you can see on the chart that the easiest way to reach that amount is by decarbing you weed for about 7 minutes on 300F degrees, or for 20 minutes on about 250F.
+As this chart was based on a strain that can have a maximum of 15% THC content, you can see that the easiest way to reach that amount is by decarbing you weed for about 7 minutes on 300°F (148°C), or for 20 minutes on about 250°F (121°C).

 Keep in mind that you should always preheat the oven to this temperature when decarbing weed.
-If you can see through the oven glass in order to make sure it is not burning to fast or something, that is the perfect scenario.
+You should check on the buds through the oven glass in order to make sure it is not burning too fast.

-We learned from the decarbing chart that cannabis can be decarboxylated in several ways when it comes to the temperature and the length of time for which it is being baked.
+So far, we’ve learned that cannabis can be decarboxylated in several ways when it comes to the temperature and the length of time for which it is being baked.

 We found that the easiest way to decarb weed is at a relatively low temperature for about 30 minutes.